-Emdin, C.(In Press).
+Emdin, C.(2012).
 Hip-Hop, the Obama Effect, and Urban Science Education.
 Teachers College Record.

 Emdin, C.(2011).Droppin’ Science and Dropping Science: African American Males and Urban Science Education.
 Journal of African American Males in Education 2 (1) 1-15

 Emdin, C.(2010).
 Dimensions of communication in urban science education: Interactions and transactions.Science Education.95, 1-20

 Emdin, C.(2010).
 Affiliation and alienation: Hip-hop, rap and urban science education.
 Journal of Curriculum Studies.
 42 (1), 1-25

 Emdin, C.(2007).
 Exploring the contexts of urban science classrooms.
 Part 1: Investigating corporate and communal practices.
 Cultural Studies of Science Education, 2(2), 319-341.